Massachusetts Roads - US 5/US 202/MA 10

 , US 5/202,

-US 5 NB fresh from CT, joining I-91 NB for a fraction of a moment before taking the South End Bridge.
+From there, US 5 NB joins I-91 NB for a fraction of a moment before taking the 1954 South End Bridge.

-US 5 SB joins I-91 for a similar momental fraction, with a split to MA 83, where this super-rare Interstate/state route gaffe was found.
+US 5 SB crosses the bridge from MA 57 and joins I-91 for a similar momental fraction, with a split to MA 83, where this super-rare Interstate/state route gaffe was found.

 Three scenes from US 5 NB west of the Connecticut River in Springfield.
 The first is at the beginning of the ancient freeway, and is the only button copy left.
 The second is inside the US 20 rotary atop that freeway, and the tiny Mass Pike sign is at the end of the freeway, the Elm St. signal.